pushpakov/Python_code/DATABASE_QUERIES.md

-#### write queries for following ques:

-## Aggregation:
+                                                    # Aggregation:

-# How can I group documents in a collection based on a specific field and calculate the sum of another field for each group?
+## How can I group documents in a collection based on a specific field and calculate the sum of another field for each group?
 -->> Assuming the document contains the field like :
 ```
                         db.students.insertMany([